rangerz/magento2-architecture/README.md

 ### When would you place a module in the app/code folder versus another location?

-When I am developing this module lives into the app/code folder because it solves an specific requiremnt.
+While I am developing this module lives into the app/code folder because it solves an specific requiremnt.
 If I package and publish it then the module will live at the vendor folder as any other third-party module installed using composer.

 ### What are the naming conventions, and how are namespaces established?

 ### How can you identify the files responsible for some functionality?